 As Director of Climate Resiliency Planning at the NYC Department of Housing Preservation and Development, Lida led initiatives at the intersections of climate equity, affordable housing and neighborhood infrastructure in New York City.
 Previously, she managed the national Climate-Smart Cities program at The Trust for Public Land, advancing green infrastructure and civic technology for climate action, and has expanded public realm through community-engaged design and cultivating public-private partnerships in the Washington, DC area.

-Lida is an AICP certified planner and an educator of community planning and design at Pratt Institute in Brooklyn.
+Lida is an AICP certified planner, LEED Accredited Professional and an educator of climate resilience planning and community development at Pratt Institute in Brooklyn.

 Climate-Smart Cities @ The Trust for Public Land